JDT Inc.

 Human-in-the-loop where it matters

-Every system has a defined gate where a senior human reviews.
+Every system has a defined gate where a person reviews.
 Copy ships through editors.
 Leads route through a qualifier.
 Reports are signed off before they leave the building.
 Speed without judgment is just faster mistakes.

 03